opencadc/canfar-portal/docs/quick_start_en.md

 </div>

+Monitoring the queue, you should see your jobs going from idle (I) to running (R).
+Once you have no more jobs in the queue, check the logs and output files `105621.*` on the batch host, and check on your VOSpace browser that you have all 4 of the generated catalogues properly uploaded.

-Check the status of the VMs and jobs running on the cloud:
+You can also check the status of the VMs and jobs running on the cloud summarizing all users:

 <div class="shell">